Disney sued for $10billion over Moana 2

 The original film, released in 2016, tells the story of an adventurous teenager named Moana, voiced by Auli’i Cravalho, who sets sail on a dangerous mission to save her people.
 Along her journey, she meets Maui, voiced by Dwayne Johnson, who becomes her guide.
 The film was a word-of-mouth success, grossing more than $680m (£535m) globally and streaming for over 1 billion hours on Disney+.

-Moana 2, expected to receive an Academy Award nomination for best animated feature, sees the Polynesian teenager reunite with Maui for another ocean adventure after she receives an unexpected call from her wayfinding ancestors.
+Moana 2, expected to receive an Academy Award nomination for best animated feature, sees the Polynesian teenager reunite with Maui for another ocean adventure after she receives an unexpected call from her wave finding ancestors.
 The film earned $57.5m on its opening day and has already grossed $989.8m worldwide.

 Woodall initially sued Disney last year but a California court ruled in November that his filing had come too late and dismissed it.
 The release of Moana 2 allowed the animator to sue the production giant anew, on the same basis.